 Munising in Alger County, Michigan — The American Midwest (Great Lakes)

 Location.
-46° 24.755′ N, 86° 39.194′ W. Marker is in Munising, Michigan, in Alger County.
-Marker can be reached from Elm Avenue 0.1 miles north of East Munising Avenue (State Highway 28), on the right when traveling north.
-Marker is located along the walkway in Binsfeld Bayshore Park, on the east side of the Bayshore Marina building.
+46° 24.523′ N, 86° 39.423′ W. Marker is in Munising, Michigan, in Alger County.
+Memorial is at the intersection of Elm Avenue and East Chocolay Street, on the right when traveling north on Elm Avenue.
+Marker and monument with Russell Alger bust sculpture are located on the grounds of the William G. Mather Elementary School, near the northwest corner of the building.
 Touch for map.
-Marker is at or near this postal address: 355 Elm Avenue, Munising MI 49862, United States of America.
+Marker is at or near this postal address: 411 Elm Avenue, Munising MI 49862, United States of America.
 Touch for directions.

 Also see . . .

 Credits.
-This page was last revised on August 17, 2020.
-It was originally submitted on August 17, 2020, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 57 times since then and 5 times this year.
-Photos: 1, 2, 3. submitted on August 17, 2020, by Cosmos Mariner of Cape Canaveral, Florida.
+This page was last revised on November 22, 2020.
+It was originally submitted on April 1, 2019, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 355 times since then and 17 times this year.
+Photos: 1, 2, 3. submitted on April 3, 2019, by Cosmos Mariner of Cape Canaveral, Florida.
+4. submitted on November 20, 2020, by Allen C. Browne of Silver Spring, Maryland.